quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-capacitor-apps/capacitor-version-support.md

 ::: warning Requirements
 * Xcode 15+ (for iOS)
-* Android Studio Flamingo 2022.2.1 or newer (for Android)
+* Android Studio Jellyfish 2023.3.1.18 or newer (for Android)
 :::

 Assuming that you've installed Capacitor mode already, this is how your dependencies in /src-capacitor/package.json should look like: